 These sharks were thought to be between 4.6 and 18 feet long.
 Most of their fossils have been found in Western Queensland, Australia.
 The closest living relative is believed to be the cowshark; however, scientists say there is nearly a 200 million year gap in the fossil record between these two species.

-Although not one of the biggest prehistoric sharks, the Cretolamna still had an impressing length of about nine feet long.
+Although not one of the biggest prehistoric sharks, the Cretalamna still had an impressive length of about nine feet long.
 They preyed mostly upon sizeable bony fish, turtles, squids, mosasaurs, and other sharks.

 The Cobelodus shark looked very different in comparison to today’s modern sharks.
 They had round heads and an arched back.
 The single dorsal fin was located at the end of the back.
 The sharks came from the Symmorlida family.